secyber/CTF/(web) amogsus-api.md

 This is vulnerable to SQL injection, since user input is sent together with the query without any type of sanitation.
 Contrary to what we saw previously, this line utilizes Python 3 `f-strings` to send the SQL query, instead of giving them separately as parameters.
 From now on, we must ask ourselves how to reach this point in the code.
 But first, it's important for us to understand the web application.
 Those `@app.route('/login', methods=['POST'])` lines are very important, since they indicate how we are able to access them.
 If, for instance, the URL was `example.com`, we would be able to visit the `/login` route by using a `POST` request.
-Therefore, by looking that those `@app.route` lines, we see that the server contains:
+Therefore, by looking that those `@app.route` lines, we see that the server contains the following API endpoints:
 - `/`
 - `/signup`
 - `/login`